Providing hope in poverty afflicted Myanmar

 - Education – Expanding and improving the existing school to ensure children are enrolled in a safe and secure school.

 - WASH facilities – (Water, Sanitation and Hygiene) to improve the school building with WASH facilities, addressing gender issues and installation of water pumps.

 Although, this project is still underway, here are some designs showing the proposed plan for the school and latrines we are in the process of building for the community of Myaungmya.

 As well as building latrines for the school, the WASH program will ensure every household will also be fitted with a quality latrine.

 Life in poverty afflicted Myaungmya is difficult for many, in particular parents like Thidar and Hanmi.
 They have three young girls, aged 13, 8 and a new-born.
 Both Thidar and Hanmi work as labourers during the harvesting season.
 Labourers in Myaungmya usually earn around £2.90 a day, unless they’re women, who earn considerably less for the same labour.
 Therefore, Hanmi is the main breadwinner in the household, he sometimes works as a taxi driver.

-This project will help families like Thidars via cash support to sustain themselves, as well as providing her daughters the opportunity to go to school and get and education.
+This project will help families like Thidars via cash support to sustain themselves, as well as providing her daughters with the opportunity to go to school and get an education.

 Thanks to your Waqf donations, the returns from these investments help fund projects like these year after year.